berkinceylan/WWDC20/README.md

 # About

-Welcome to my WWDC20 Swift Coding Challenge Project.
+Welcome to my WWDC20 Swift Student Challenge playground which developed with **SwiftUI**.
 This playground aims to break down the preconceptions that students might feel about geometry.
 Thus, encouraged them to produce more creative solutions to the events in the future.

 # Getting Started